kamilburda/batcher/docs/sections/Usage.md

 ## Exporting Images Opened in GIMP

-Open an image in GIMP and select `File → Export Images...`.
+If you have multiple images opened in GIMP, you can use `File → Export Images...` to export them to the specified file format.

 A dialog appears that allows you to adjust export settings, such as the output folder, filenames and the file extension.